 Logging Food

-QBod offers four flexible ways to log your meals: voice dictation, photo scanning, barcode lookup, and text search.
-Choose the method that fits your situation - they all work together to make nutrition tracking effortless.
+QBod gives you five ways to log meals: a 3-second video scan, photo, voice, barcode, and text search.
+Pick the one that fits the moment.
+They all work together to make tracking easy.

 Logging Methods at a Glance

-Each logging method is designed for different situations.
-Here's when to use each:
+Each method works best in a different situation.
+Here's when to use each one:

 Voice Logging